exploitsecurityio/leviathan/README.md

 ## Description

 Leviathan leverages OpenAI and NMAP to conduct a first level parse of your environment.
 A basic threat model is formulated using the OWASP STRIDE framework.
 The Leviathan utility scans a given host or network range and translates the findings into a highlevel overview of potential threats that call for further examination or scrutiny.
+The WebUI is then presented to the user, which allows for a highlevel overview of potential threats within the environment.

-Applying a quantifiable lens, the next step would be a penetration test to help solidify the results and to provide mitigations where necessary.
+NEXT STEP: Applying a quantifiable lens, the next step would be a penetration test to help solidify the results and to provide mitigations where necessary.

 ## Usage
 ```